From homotopy links to stratified homotopy theories: Preliminaries

 \subsection{The stratified subdivision and its adjoint}

-As we have seen in the previous section, the model structure on $\Top_P$ and $\sS_P$ cannot be compared directly through the $\RealP{-}\dashv\Sing_P$ adjunction.
+As we have seen in the previous section, the model structure on $\Top_P$ and $\sS_P$ cannot be compared directly through the adjunction $\RealP{-}\dashv\Sing_P$.
 To achieve a comparison, one needs to work with a suitably defined stratified subdivision.
-Note that this stratified subdivision was already used to characterize the model structure of \cref{theo:CMF_sSetP} in \cite{douSimp}, and that, through its adjoint, it allows for the definition of a fibrant replacement functor in $\sS_P$, see \cref{Section:Ex_P_FSAE,cor:Exi_P_fibrant_replacement}.
+Note that this stratified subdivision was already used to characterize the model structure of \cref{theo:CMF_sSetP} in \cite{douSimp}, and that, through its adjoint, it allows for the definition of a fibrant replacement functor in $\sS_P$, see \cref{Section:Ex_P_FSAE,cor:Exi_P_fibrant_replacement}. \begin{remark} In this subsection and through the remainder of this paper, we will often abuse notation by identifying an $n$-dimensional stratified simplex $\Delta^{\J}$ with its underlying simplex $\Delta^{n}$.
+This allows for notation such as $\Delta^{\J}_0$ to refer to the set of vertices of $\Delta^n$. \end{remark} \begin{recollection} Denote by $\sd \colon \sS \to \sS$ the classical barycentric subdivision \cite[Section 2]{KanSubdivision}.
+Given a stratified simplex $\Delta^{\J}$, $\J= [p_0 \leq \dots \leq p_n]$ its stratified subdivision is the subcomplex $\sd_P(\Delta^{\J}) \subset \sd(\Delta^{n}) \times \Delta^{\J}$, given by such simplices $[( \sigma_0, q_0), \dots ,( \sigma_k, q_k)] $ fulfilling $\{q_0,\dots, q_k\} \subset \{ p_i \mid i \in \sigma_0 \}$.
+It is stratified via projection to the second component.
+This construction left Kan extends to a functor